Frank Jewett Mather

 Frank Jewett Mather Jr. (6 July 1868 – 11 November 1953) was an American art critic and professor.
 He was the first "modernist" (i.e., post-classicist) professor at the Department of Art and Archaeology, Princeton University.
-He was a direct descendant of Richard Mather a renown Puritan minister in 17th century Boston.
+He was a direct descendant of Richard Mather a Puritan minister in 17th century Boston.

 Biography

-He was born at Deep River, Connecticut, to parents Caroline Arms Graves and lawyer Frank Jewett Mather, Sr. (1835–1929).
+He was born in Deep River, Connecticut, to parents Caroline Arms Graves and lawyer Frank Jewett Mather, Sr. (1835–1929).
 Mather graduated from Williams College in 1889 and from Johns Hopkins with a Ph.
 D. in 1892 in English philology and literature.
 Additionally he studied also at Berlin and at the Ecole des Hautes Etudes, Paris.

 From 1893 to 1900 he served as instructor and assistant professor of English and Romance languages at Williams College.
 In 1910, he became professor of art and archaeology at Princeton.
 From 1922 to 1946 he was the director of Princeton University's art museum.

+Mather was elected to the American Academy of Arts and Sciences in 1931 and the American Philosophical Society in 1940.